ivrubtsov/unpasso/README.md

 ## Versions notes

 3.737.2
 Hi!
 There are several interface improvements based on Alexey Milchenko's feedback.
-The social achievements are added.
+Social achievements are added.
 Also the AI goal generator is upgraded, now it works faster and processes more requests simultaneously.
 However, generally speaking, it is a minor update, more news will come soon.